davimber/aialignmentideas/humanwrittenideas.md

 Or even generate audio files using a TTS model.
 Adding this additional dimension/metadata to every piece of text could allow for greater filtering and detection.
 For example, happiness, deception, fear, and confusion often carry tone signals.
-These could be used in conjuction with thinking tokens to attempt to get a better feeling internal "feelings" of AI models.
+These could be used in conjunction with thinking tokens to attempt to get a better feeling internal "feelings" of AI models.
 Tone could be used as a filter for pretraining data.
 It could also be used as a filter for outputs.
 E.g. maybe excessively fearful tone annotated material could be filtered.
 Basically, its a way to take existing text and add a tiny peek into what human emotions often occur in such situations.